wot-Axel/wot.id/CERAMIC-ARCHITECTURE.md

 2. Components initialize their respective collections
 3. Data is stored in localStorage with a key pattern: `{dataType}-{did}`
 4. Data persists between page refreshes and browser sessions

+## Module System

+The application uses ES modules throughout the codebase:

+- **Package Configuration**: `"type": "module"` in package.json enables ES module syntax
+- **Import/Export Syntax**: Consistent use of `import`/`export` statements across all files
+- **Testing**: Test utilities support ES module syntax with proper mocking for Node.js environment

+## Performance Monitoring

+The Ceramic integration includes comprehensive performance monitoring:

+- **Operation Timing**: All Ceramic operations are timed and logged
+- **Async Monitoring**: The `monitorAsync` utility wraps async operations for performance tracking
+- **Error Tracking**: Errors are captured and included in performance logs
+- **Statistics Generation**: Performance statistics can be generated for analysis

 ## Future Enhancements